Ethical culture as a foundation for value creation

 Continuous learning

-Building an ethical culture is a continuous process and shared learning journey.
+Building an ethical culture is a continuous process and a shared learning journey.
 Organisations grow by gradually strengthening their foundations, aligning leadership, governance and practice, and creating a culture where ethical awareness and responsible decision-making continue to evolve.

-This starts with a strong foundation which includes a clear vision, ambition, priorities and a strategy that fits within the organisational infrastructure and it’s overall mission.
+This starts with a strong foundation which includes a clear vision, ambition, priorities and a strategy that fits within the organisational infrastructure and its overall mission.

 Building a strong foundation